JoOtto/pyLEEM/README.md

 cd pyLEEM
 pip install .
 ```
-## Getting started
+## Getting Started

-Please see the Examples Jupyter notebook for further instructions on the package usage.
+Please see the examples Jupyter notebook for further instructions on the package usage.

 ## Testing